kushagraa-j/cpp/0.INTRO/0.1.What-is-a-programming?/main.md

 they are needed to be told *exactly* what to do from the certain set of commands they understand.

 You need to really elaborate about what you are trying to do for your computer to understand.

-This might help you understand what i mean by exact instructions: [Youtube video](https://www.youtube.com/watch?v=Ct-lOOUqmyY)
+This might help you understand what i mean by exact instructions: [video](https://www.youtube.com/watch?v=Ct-lOOUqmyY)

 ## Programmming
 These set of instruction are called programs.
 These are often referred as apps or applications